gabrielafh9/Core-Code-from-scratch/Week 12/Wednesday/From JSON to REST.md

 #### 4. How are HTTP and REST related?

+     HTTP and REST are closely related as REST is an architectural style for building distributed systems using web technology and the HTTP protocol, which is the fundamental protocol used in the World Wide Web.
+HTTP is the transfer protocol used in REST and an integral part of the architecture.

        - What HTTP methods does REST use within its architecture rules?

+         REST generally uses the HTTP methods GET, PUT, POST, PATCH, and DELETE.

        - Why do we use HTTP methods in REST and how do they relate to resources?

+         HTTP methods are used in REST to interact with a resource through its representations.
+These methods indicate to the server what type of action the client wishes to perform against the resource.
+For example, a GET request retrieves a representation of the resource, a POST request creates a new resource, a PUT updates the representation of the resource and a DELETE request deletes the resource.

 #### 5. Is REST the same as HTTP?

+        No, REST (Representational State Transfer) is not the same as HTTP (HyperText Transfer Protocol).
+REST is an architectural style for making requests over HTTP, which defines how resources are accessed.
+HTTP is a protocol that controls how data is transmitted between a client and a server.